Safety

 Safety Drives Everything We Do

 With a commitment to be the safest provider of natural gas services, the safety of Atmos Energy’s employees, customers, and communities has always been our number one priority.
 Safety is at the core of what we do.
-It's a value reflected in our Vision, it is essential to our culture, and it is evident in our people, processes, procedures, and practices.
+It's a value reflected in our Vision, essential to our culture, and evident in our people, processes, procedures, and practices.

 Operational Safety

 Atmos Energy is responsible for operating over 79,000 miles of natural gas pipelines in more than 1,400 communities.
-There are many roles and responsibilities that contribute to operating efficiently, effectively, and reliably and many factors that all Atmos Energy employees consider when performing their jobs.
-However, none is as important as safety.
+There are many roles and responsibilities that contribute to operating safely, effectively, and reliably, and many factors that all Atmos Energy employees consider when performing their jobs.
+However, none are more important than safety.

 Safety isn’t just what we do, it is who we are.